benstratton6/quantumResources/index.md

 ## Quantum Resources

-This webpage is a collection of small notes on topics I have had throughout my PhD.
-I have written things in the way I understood them.
-I thought I would share them in the hope that someone else find them useful.
+This is a collection of notes I have made throughout my PhD on various relevant topics to my research.
+I have written things in the way that I have understood them them.
+I thought I would share them in the hope that someone else might find them useful.

 Note:
 - If you see 💭, hover to get some more information.